fansoro/fansoro/content/index.md

 At the top of text files you can place a block comment and specify certain attributes of the page.

 Example:

-	/ *
 	Title: Welcome
 	Description: Some description here
 	Author: Awilum
 	Date: 2013/12/31
 	Robots: noindex,nofollow
 	Template: index (allows you to use different templates in your theme)
-	*/
+	{morfy_separator}

 <br>